cmmorrow/build-magic/README.md

 ## Introduction

-Build-magic is a command-line application for automating build/test/install/package/deploy tasks.
-It aims to provide a common means for automating tasks for developers and DevOps.
-Build-magic does this by abstracting away how and where the build tasks are executed.
+Build-magic is a command-line application for automating build/test/install/deploy tasks.
+It aims to provide a common means for automating tasks for developers and DevOps engineers.
+Build-magic does this by abstracting away how and where the commands are executed.
 Simply tell build-magic what commands to run and where to run them.

 Developing a C++ application for Linux on a Windows laptop?
 Build-magic can build your project in a Linux container or virtual machine.
 Have a dedicated build server?
 Build-magic can SSH into the remote server and start the build.